LikeTheSalad/aaper/README.md

 In this example, we want to close an Activity if at least one requested permission is denied, therefore `ActivityRequestStrategy` seems to suit better for this case.

-We must provide for every custom `RequestStrategy` 2 things, a name (which will serve as an ID for our Strategy) and a boolean as response for `onPermissionsRequestResults` method, depending on what we return there, this is what will happen after a permission request is executed:
+We must provide for every custom `RequestStrategy` two things, a name (which will serve as an ID for our Strategy) and a boolean as response for `onPermissionsRequestResults` method, depending on what we return there, this is what will happen after a permission request is executed:

 - If `onPermissionsRequestResults` retuns TRUE, it means that the request was successful in our Strategy and therefore the EnsurePermissions-annotated method will get executed.
 - If `onPermissionsRequestResults` returns FALSE, it means that the request failed in our Strategy and therefore the EnsurePermissions-annotated method will NOT get executed.